 Following an exhaustive data gathering and physical site analysis phase, the Workshop Design Team hosted an intensive series of both focus group and public workshop meetings over the course of a week in late summer, 2013.
 The following report, authored by the Workshop Design Team, summarizes discoveries from both data gathering and community outreach meetings followed by recommendations for downtown park design, financial feasibility, construction funding, administration, and management.

-In October 2013, City Council approved an updated Comprehensive Parks & Recreation Master Plan with a downtown park identified as an "immediate priority."
+In October 2013, Harrisonburg City Council approved an updated Comprehensive Parks & Recreation Master Plan with a downtown park identified as an "immediate priority."

-City Council accepted the Plan Our Park Conceptual Master Plan in June 2015 and appointed two City Council members to serve on a park task force.
+In June 2015, City Council accepted the Plan Our Park Conceptual Master Plan and appointed two City Council members to serve on a park task force.

-City Council approved a new Capital Improvement Plan (CIP) in April 2016 projecting city funds for park planning in 2017, construction in 2018, and operation starting in 2019.
+In April 2016, City Council approved a new Capital Improvement Plan (CIP) projecting city funds for park planning in 2017, construction in 2018, and operation starting in 2019.